-For example, while I do have colleagues that can see my clients if I'm away on vacation or professional retreat, I'm not on call myself nor am I in practice with anyone else who is.
+For example, while I do have colleague who can see my clients if I'm away on vacation or professional retreat, I'm not on call myself nor am I in practice with anyone else who is.
 And while I do have trusted psychiatrists I can refer people to, I don't have one on site.
 As far as office setup, it's helpful to know whether the space the therapist offers is private and quiet and appealing -- so feel free to ask for pictures and descriptions to be sure.

 What's my process for signing up with you?
 Some therapists don't have very involved registration processes and some have overly complicated ones; I'd bet most of us fall somewhere in between.
 Be sure the paperwork you fill out is asking questions that will really inform the therapist of what you're struggling with and what you want to accomplish.
 As well, be sure the paperwork informs you about the therapist's responsibility and yours during the time you'll work together.
 You're forging an agreement with another fallible human who is charged with handling your private information and interacting with you on a personal level in very important ways.
 You want your therapist to protect and respect you and your information to the best of her ability and to explain through policies and informed consent documents how she does that.
 And you want to be aware of the benefits and risks of therapy as well as your therapist's scope of practice and what she can and cannot do for you.
 All this should be clear in the paperwork you fill out before your first appointment.